zhengxwen/SeqArray/README.md

 ## Features

-Big data management of genome-wide variants using the CoreArray library: genotypic data and annotations are stored in an array-oriented manner, offering efficient access of genetic variants using the R language.
+Big data management of genome-wide variants using the CoreArray C++ library: genotypic data and annotations are stored in an array-oriented manner, offering efficient access of genetic variants using S programming language.

 ## Installation